 Then $\cV$ is a dense open substack of $\cX$ whose complement consists of finitely many closed points.
-Indeed, if $\pi: \cX \to X$ is the canonical morphism and $\cD_i = \pi^{-1}(D_i)_\text{red}$, then each $\cV_i$ contains the generic point of $\cD_i$ which does not intersect other $\cD_j$'s, and $\cV_p$ contains generic points of $\cD_i$'s that contains $p$.
+Indeed, if $\pi: \cX \to X$ is the canonical morphism and $\cD_i = \pi^{-1}(D_i)_\text{red}$, then each $\cV_i$ contains the generic point of $\cD_i$.
 Each $\cD_i$ is regular, of dimension $1$ and furthermore, quasi-compact since we assumed $X$ is noetherian.
 Hence, each $\cD_i\setminus \cV$ consists of finitely many closed points and the same holds for $\cX \setminus \cV$.
-Since $\cX$ is tame (Remark \ref{rmk:root-stacks-are-tame}) and regular (Proposition \ref{prop:regularity-of-root-stack}), by the Purity Lemma (Lemma \ref{lem:purity-tame-stack}), the morphism $\cV \to \cM$ extends to a morphism $\cX \to \cM$.
+Since $\cX$ is tame (Remark \ref{rmk:root-stacks-are-tame}) and regular (Proposition \ref{prop:regularity-of-root-stack}), the morphism $\cV \to \cM$ extends to a morphism $\cX \to \cM$ by the Purity Lemma (Lemma \ref{lem:purity-tame-stack}).
 The uniqueness of $\cX$ and $\cX \to \cM$, as well as the compatibility of $\cX \to \cM$ follow again from the construction and Proposition \ref{prop:separated} since $\cX$ is tame and regular, and $\cM$ is separated.

-\subsection{Sketch of the Proof of Theorem \ref{thm:main-threefold}}
+\subsection{Sketch of the proof of Theorem \ref{thm:main-threefold}}